Dagmar Cross: Discovery

 The Dagmar Cross was discovered in 1683 in St. Bendt's Church, supposedly when provost Christian Blichfeld removed two royal tombs, entirely or partially, to make room for a tomb for his wife.
 After its transfer to the Royal Treasury (Det Kongelige Kunstkammer) in 1695, it became known as the Dagmar Cross since it was believed to have belonged to the popular Queen Dagmar, who died in 1212.
 It is, however, more likely that it has belonged to Valdemar II's sister, Richiza, who died in 1220.
 Both their tombs were destroyed.

 Description

 The cross is made from gold and enamel, and measures approximately 4.3 x.
-One side of the cross depicts Christ on the cross, Basil of Caesarea and John Chrysostom.
+One side of the cross depicts Christ on the cross, and on the other side, Christ as judge with Mary and John the Baptist, as well as the two Greek Orthodox saints Basil of Caesarea and John Chrysostom.

 Replica and traditions

 In 1863, Frederik VII of Denmark presented a copy of the Dagmar Cross to Alexandra of Denmark as a wedding present in connection with her marriage to Albert Edward, the Prince of Wales.
 Since then, replicas of the cross have become common as jewellery.
 In particular, it became a common practice to give a Dagmar Cross to girls in connection with their baptism or confirmation.